 \bgroup \arraystretch{1}

 \egroup

 A number of samples are shown in Table \ref{tab:ourtabel_1} that demonstrate different aspects of our work.
-Due to the fact that our dataset includes both poetical and philosophical texts, they may convey different meanings at the same time.
+Since our poetry dataset includes ambiguous poetical and philosophical texts, they may convey different meanings at the same time.
 Hence, an exact translation is infeasible.
 Additionally, there are various figures of speech that further complicate matters.
-Thus, providing English equivalents of these samples was only possible.
+Thus, providing English \textit{equivalents} of these samples was only possible.
 It is noteworthy that readers should not expect the input and output English equivalents to be precisely the same.
 There are many ways to illustrate prose's message in poetry, and there is no rule of thumb that can be followed to do so.
 Even professionals cannot always translate prose directly into poetry.
-Some words may also seem irrelevant but are publicly known as emblems that convey certain historical or cultural meanings.
-Hence, valid judgements of our method's applicability can not be made from English equivalents which are basically indicated to aid non-native readers to gain insight into Persian prose/poems.
+Some words may also seem irrelevant but are figuratively known as emblems that convey certain historical or cultural meanings.
+Hence, valid judgments of our method's applicability cannot be made from English equivalents which are solely indicated to aid non-native readers to gain insight into Persian prose/poems.
 Hereafter, we will discuss certain aspects of these examples.